Manykeystrikes/Project-work/Final_Project/Defensive _Report/DefensiveTemplate.md

   - **Metric**: Packetbeat
   - **Threshold**: 3500
   - **Vulnerability Mitigated**: TODO
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
+  - **Reliability**: The alert is recording a high number of counts related to HTTP requests TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.

 <img src= "Images/HTTP_Request_Size.png">